adelriosantiago/IntelPerceptualSDK-WinformSample/README.md

 Basically this is a program that uses Intel Perceptual SDK to perform face location/detection (including confidence), landmark detection (location of eyes, mouth, nose) and face attributes detection(age, emotion, eye status, gender) in a windows form.
 It looks like this (http://imageshack.us/a/img12/3250/v97j.png).
 Feel free to use it on your projects.
 Remember you can contribute!

+Note that this branch no longer shows the form image.
+This issue has been added to the issue list

 ---Three easy steps to get the sample running on Visual Studio C# .NET---